djx314/slickea/README.md

 # slickea
-Use Scala macro to generate TableQuery depends on the JPA annotation defined on the case class.
+Generate slick TableQuery depends on the case class by scala macro and jpa annotation.